Francis Jue: Other theatre

 In October 2015, Jue created several roles, including Melvin the father, in a new comic play, Tiger Style! by Mike Lew at Alliance Theatre in Atlanta, Georgia.
 "Jue steals the show as he rapidly modulates between characters, performing with charisma and humor".
 In early 2016, Jue played sushi master chef Koji in Tokyo Fish Story by Kimber Lee at TheatreWorks.
 Later in the year, he reprised his roles in Tiger Style! in Boston.
 The following year, he played Larry Yee in King of the Yees, by Lauren Yee, in Chicago and Los Angeles.
 A reviewer for Chicago Sun-Times wrote: "You will, without any question, fall madly in love with Larry Yee, or more precisely, with Francis Jue, the wiry, wide-eyed, shrewdly comic, comically un-hip and altogether remarkable actor who plays him with such effortless guile."
 Jue repeated the role in 2019 at the San Francisco Playhouse.
 A reviewer for The San Diego Union-Tribune commented that in Wild Goose Dreams at La Jolla Playhouse in September and October 2017, "Jue portrays the father with a winning, playfully comic touch".
 Jue starred as DHH in David Henry Hwang and Jeanine Tesori's new "play with a musical", Soft Power, which opened at the Ahmanson Theatre in Los Angeles in May 2018 and moved to San Francisco's Curran Theatre in June.

 In mid-2019, Jue played Resten in The Language Archive at TheatreWorks Silicon Valley.
 In 2022, with Yale Repertory Theatre, he starred in Today is My Birthday by Susan Soon, and with San Francisco Opera, he played Monk in Dream of the Red Chamber.
 He then reprised his roles in Twilight: Los Angeles, 1992 with American Repertory Theater at the Loeb Drama Center in Cambridge, Massachusetts.
 In 2023, he reprised his role in Cambodian Rock Band first at Alley Theatre in Houston, Texas, then at Berkeley Repertory Theatre in California and later at Arena Stage in Washington, D.C.
 In 2024, he reprised the role of the father in Tiger Style! at TheatreWorks, winning the Bay Area Critics Circle Award for Featured Performance – Comedy.
+In 2026, he starred as Z in What Became of Us, by Shayan Lotfi, at George Street Playhouse in New Jersey.